-Acidity and ulcer issues can cause significant discomfort and, if ignored, may lead to severe complications, including damage to the stomach lining or esophagus.
+Acidity & Ulcer issues can cause significant discomfort and, if ignored, may lead to severe complications, including damage to the stomach lining or esophagus.
 Recognizing symptoms like heartburn, nausea, or abdominal pain and understanding their causes is crucial for effective management.
 Timely diagnosis and appropriate treatment can alleviate symptoms and prevent further complications.
 By adopting healthy habits such as a balanced diet, avoiding triggers, managing stress, and seeking medical guidance, you can effectively prevent and manage acidity and ulcers for better health.

 Yes, acidity can contribute to the development of ulcers.
 Excess stomach acid can irritate the stomach lining, especially when protective mucus is reduced.
 Over time, this irritation may lead to peptic ulcers.
 However, other factors like H. pylori infection and prolonged NSAID use also play a significant role.